 Ashoka is a creative and dynamic project leader with diverse project management experience and media expertise in developing online presence and visibility through social media platforms.
 He is successful at innovative technological approaches to community driven engagement related to sustainability and implementation at the local level.
 He is involved with Urban Tilth as a co-project manager and works with schools and community-based organizations to build a more sustainable, healthy and just food system.
 Ashoka has a degree in Political Economy from the University of California, Berkeley.

-Sven Eberlein, Communications Director
+Sven Eberlein, Director of Communications & Development

 Sven is a writer and whole systems thinker whose work has been published in YES!
 Magazine, The Nature of Cities, Shareable, Mother Earth News, Planetizen, and many others.
 He has been intimately involved in the advancement of ecologically healthy cities and car-free living since his first tricycle ride down the middle of a city street in his native Germany.
 When he’s not cooking up new stories or performing web wizardry for a range of causes, Sven can be found wandering around his multicultural San Francisco neighborhood in search of new murals, tasty street food, and unicyclists in leotards.